Hxro-Network/hxro-docs/README.md

 ## Overview

-The Dexterity API provides access to various financial data related to trading.
-This API is designed for retrieving fills, mark prices, and settlement data, as well as checking the health of the service.
+This API is designed for retrieving fills, mark prices, and settlement data for the Dexterity Protocol, as well as checking the health of the service.

 Base URL: `https://dexterity.hxro.com/`